garrettwong/terraform-example-foundation/3-projects/README.md

 ## Usage
 ### Setup to run via Cloud Build
-1. Clone repo gcloud source repos clone gcp-projects --project=YOUR_CLOUD_BUILD_PROJECT_ID
+1. Clone repo `gcloud source repos clone gcp-projects --project=YOUR_CLOUD_BUILD_PROJECT_ID`
-1. Change freshly cloned repo and change to non master branch git checkout -b plan
+1. Navigate into the repo `cd gcp-org` and change to a non master branch `git checkout -b plan`
-1. Copy contents of foundation to new repo cp ../terraform-example-foundation/3-projects/* .
+1. Copy contents of foundation to new repo `cp -R ../terraform-example-foundation/3-projects/* .` (modify accordingly based on your current directory)
 1. Rename terraform.example.tfvars to terraform.tfvars and update the file with values from your environment and bootstrap.
 1. Rename backend.tf.example backend.tf and update with your bucket from bootstrap.
 1. Commit changes with git add . and git commit -m 'Your message'